CompSciReels/CompSciReels/README.md

 I'm an indie software developer dedicated to spreading the joy of programming worldwide.
 I create projects in languages like Visual Basic, C++, C#, Java, and Swift, and I share all my code on GitHub.
 Each project inspires a new video that I post on my [TikTok](https://www.tiktok.com/@comp.sci.reels).

+Check out my [Beacons](https://beacons.ai/comp.sci.reels).
 I provide resources on scholarships, college choices, and programming project ideas, giving young adults the invaluable head start in tech they might not otherwise have received.

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->